-Those who have never had issues with drugs or alcohol often find themselves wondering why do people use drugs.
-While a friend or loved one struggles with substance use disorder, these individuals can be at a loss about what to do.
+Those who have never had issues with drugs or alcohol often find themselves wondering, why do people use drugs?
+People who struggle with a substance use disorder can be at a loss about what to do.
 The Ranch PA can help you find answers.
 We can also help you get the treatment you need to overcome drug or alcohol abuse.
 There is no single answer to why people use drugs.
 Instead, there are a variety of reasons.
 Understanding how to help your struggling friends and loved ones starts with learning more about these reasons.

 - Curiosity: We see drug and alcohol use portrayed in movies and on TV.
 We hear it glorified in songs.
 We are warned away from it by parents and school DARE programs.
 Put it all together, and it adds up to the sense that drugs and alcohol must really be something extraordinary.
 The temptation to try them, just to see what they’re like, can be extreme, especially to the young, who are wired to take risks and seek out new experiences.
 The problem is, drugs can indeed be just as amazing as advertised.
 But continued use damages the brain’s ability to feel pleasure from the substance or from other things that once gave joy.
 The person can end up chasing a high that can never be recaptured and using drugs not to feel good but to keep from feeling bad.

 - Peer pressure: If your social circle accepts drug or alcohol use as the norm, there’s little doubt you will too.
 It’s why parents worry so much about who their kids are hanging out with.
 They know the pressure to fit it can be extreme, even when it’s not overt.
 Simply the feeling of sticking out can be enough to make a person do things they’d never try on their own.